-A mutual aid agreement was signed between Cogta and Gauteng Municipalities, to provide mutual assist with fire, fire prevention fire suppression, emergency medical care, hazards material control and other emergency support in the event of a major fire disaster or other emergencies g.
+A mutual aid agreement was signed between Cogta and Gauteng Municipalities to provide mutual assistance with fire prevention, fire suppression, emergency medical care, hazards material control and other emergency support in the event of a major fire disaster or other emergencies.

 Conclusion: Final thoughts on the year.